HarrisonBounds/Hexapod-Robot/Build_log.md

 - This week my controller came in, so soon I will start trying to read joystick input, so I can eventually control the hexapod with it

 - Currently, I am trying to print all of my parts.
 Each leg takes ~7 hours to print, and the base will most likely take about the same or a little less.
 After these parts are all printed, I can assemble the robot and do more in depth testing with a more stable connection.

+### Week 4

+- The Inverse Kinematics is finally working completely for one leg!
+This was my main hiccup that I used all of Week 3 to solve.

+- While putting together my legs via the 3d printed parts, my brackets started to break.
+This lead me to reinforce these brackets in CAD to make them much stronger and more stable

+- The first iteration of my base has been designed, and I will be using acrylic to test it (because laser cutting is much faster than printing).

+- I want to wait to use my controller until I have most of the robot assembled until I start testing joystick input and event controls